-Taking another step towards the goal of increasing “Ease of doing business” in India, the CBIC has introduced QRMP Scheme (Quarterly Return Filing and Monthly Payment of Taxes) under GST to provide relief to small taxpayers.
-This scheme was implemented w.e.f.
+Taking another step towards the goal of increasing “Ease of doing business” in India, the CBIC has introduced QRMP Scheme under GST to provide relief to small taxpayers.
+The QRMP scheme under GST was implemented w.e.f.
 1st January, 2021.

 Briefly explain the concept of QRMP Scheme?

-QRMP (Quarterly Return Monthly Payment Scheme) is a voluntary scheme to file return on a Quarterly basis along with the monthly payment of tax for the small scale businesses which are having aggregate turnover up to Rs 5 crore.
+GST QRMP Scheme is a voluntary scheme to file return on a Quarterly basis along with the monthly payment of tax for the small scale businesses which are having aggregate turnover up to Rs 5 crore.
 Therefore, the small business taxpayers now have to file 8 returns i.e. 4 GSTR 1 and 4 GSTR 3B in a year as compared to 16 returns a year earlier.

 Now, with the introduction of QRMP scheme with Invoice Furnishing Facility (IFF) in the GST Portal will help the taxpayers to choose quarterly filing of returns i.e. GSTR-1 as well as GSTR-3B and at the same time B2B invoices will be uploaded on the monthly basis which will be duly considered in the GSTR-2A and GSTR-2B of the recipients based on which they can avail the ITC timely.